nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - The patient’s details are successfully updated in the system.

 ### Main Success Scenario (MSS)
-1. Fred enters command to `update` and provides the NRIC of patient and new details.
+1. Fred enters command to `edit` and provides the NRIC of patient and new details.
 2. CareLink validates the new input.
 3. CareLink updates the records and confirms the update with a success message.
 4. Use case ends.